adamyonk/adamyonk.github.com/_posts/2016-03-08-github-merge-button-from-cli.md

 #/ Usage:
 #/   git merge-pr [<branch>|<pr>]
 #/
-#/ Looks up the most recent pull requst based on the current branch or
+#/ Looks up the most recent pull requst based on <branch>, <pr>, or the current
-#/ <branch>, and tries to merge it using the merge API (like the Merge Button).
+#/ branch, and tries to merge it using the merge API (like the Merge Button).
 #/
 #/ Requirements:
 #/   - $GITHUB_TOKEN environment variable